Inquiriosity

 Inquiry

-You give your curiosity voice by asking yourself/others:
+You give your curiosity a voice by asking yourself or others generative questions:

 How did you come to that conclusion/decision?